-- Update the certificates on the card. - Reprovision the electronic content of the card. - · Reinstate the card after incorrect cancellation. - · Recover additional certificates onto the card. - Certificate rekey (renewal).
+- Update the certificates on the card. - Reprovision the electronic content of the card.

-3.4.1 Update the certificates on the card
+- Reinstate the card after incorrect cancellation. - Recover additional certificates onto the card. - Certificate rekey (renewal).

-You can an update the certificates on the card using the Request Update option on the View Device screen followed by the Collect Updates option; see the Requesting an update for a device and Updating a device sections in the MyID Operator Client guide
+2.4.1 Update the certificates on the card

+You can an update the certificates on the card using the Update Card workflow, or by collecting a card update job that has been created using the Request Card Update workflow.
+You can also use the Lifecycle API.
 This allows a cardholder to receive an update to the latest version of the assigned credential profile, or to a new credential profile that they are permitted to receive.

 This operation does not amend any electronic data held in the PIV applet other than certificates - that is, the FASC-N, CHUID, printed information and biometrics are unchanged.
-Updates to the card take place over a secure channel in accordance with FIPS 201-3.
+Updates to the card take place over a secure channel in accordance with FIPS 201-2.